tavern-rpg-suite/RPG-Phone/README.md

 2. Pick the **interface language** (English / Русский).
 3. Fill in **API Settings** (URL / key / model) — any OpenAI-compatible text endpoint (default: OpenRouter).
 4. Press the 📱 button at the bottom-right and switch on whoever is allowed to write to you.
-5. Allow browser notifications if you want to be told when they text first.

 **If replies come out cut off**, raise *Max reply tokens* — reasoning models spend most of the budget on hidden thinking.
 The extension also re-asks for the tail once on its own and stitches it back together.